DeNederlandscheBank/nifigator/README.rst

   - Currently supported processor: `Stanza <https://stanfordnlp.github.io/stanza/>`_

-* Create NIF Vector graphs that work like language models, this allow you
+* Create NifVector graphs that work like language models, this allow you to

-  - to create explainable word vectors without random results
+  - create explainable word vectors without random results, and to

-  - to combine word vectors with linguistic annotations
+  - combine word vectors with lexical and linguistic annotations

 * RDFLib is used to serialize and deserialize NIF data.